MicrosoftDocs/learn/learn-pr/azure/secure-and-isolate-with-nsg-and-service-endpoints/includes/2-network-security-groups.md

 |Port range     | An individual port or range of ports  |
 |Action     | Allow or deny the traffic      |

 Network security group security rules are evaluated by priority.
-They use the 5-tuple information (source, source port, destination, destination port, and protocol) to allow or deny the traffic.
+They use the five-tuple information (source, source port, destination, destination port, and protocol) to allow or deny the traffic.
 When the conditions for a rule match the device configuration, rule processing stops.

 For example, suppose your company has created a security rule to allow inbound traffic on port 3389 (RDP) to your web servers, with a priority of 200.
 Next, suppose that another admin has created a rule to deny inbound traffic on port 3389, with a priority of 150.
 The deny rule takes precedence because it's processed first.
 The rule with priority 150 is processed before the rule with priority 200.